-1. In some cases of sexual harassment, for example, one-off incidents, it may be appropriate to handle the incident internally, perhaps through utilising the behaviour and bullying policies and by providing pastoral support from the pastoral teams.
+In some cases of sexual harassment, for example, one-off incidents, it may be appropriate to handle the incident internally, perhaps through utilising the behaviour and bullying policies and by providing pastoral support through the year teams.
 This decision is considered on the outcome of contact with Social Care and submission of a completed risk assessment.

 This decision will be made based on the principle that sexual violence and sexual harassment is never acceptable and will not be tolerated.
-All decisions, and discussions around making these decisions will be recorded and stored in CPOMS.
+All decisions, and discussions around making these decisions will be recorded and stored on CPOMS.